MichaIng/DietPi-Docs/docs/software/media.md

 === "Recommended Music Storage Directory"

     When configuring your Roon Server, we highly recommend using the DietPi user data directory.
-This will allow you to transfer music over the network easily (see Transfer Music below), and storing the music on your Roon Server system:
+This will allow you to transfer music over the network easily (see Transfer music tab), and storing the music on your Roon Server system:

     ```
     /mnt/dietpi_userdata/Music
     ```

-=== "Transfer media files to your device"
+=== "Transfer music to DietPi"

     Make sure you have one of DietPi's [File Servers](../file_servers/) installed.
-    Folders used by Roon Server:

-    - Music directory = `/mnt/dietpi_userdata/Music`
+    Default music directory:

-    - Accessed from file server = `/Music`
+    - Audio: `/mnt/dietpi_userdata/Music`, `/Music` from NFS/Samba

 === "Directories"